 Cindy Gay, MD, is leading the phase III clinical trial of the promising COVID-19 vaccine candidate for the UNC School of Medicine and UNC Medical Center.
-Gay, who also leads the UNC Moderna vaccine phase III clinical trial, says the work behind finding COVID-19 vaccines isn’t over.
-Continued research made possible thanks to volunteers from our community is more important than ever.
+Gay also leads the UNC Moderna vaccine phase III clinical trial.
+(Update: these clinical trials are no longer enrolling participants.)

 CHAPEL HILL, NC – UNC School of Medicine infectious diseases physicians and research staff are recruiting participants for a phase III clinical trial to test the safety and effectiveness of NVX-CoV2373, a COVID-19 vaccine candidate developed by U.S. biotechnology company Novavax, Inc.

 Novavax’ clinical trial calls for the enrollment of up to 30,000 participants in the U.S. and Mexico across 100 sites.
 Participants will randomly receive either the vaccine or placebo in two doses, 21 days apart.
 Two-thirds of volunteers will receive the vaccine and one-third will receive the placebo in order to test how well the vaccine works.
 Participants will be followed for 24 months post-vaccination to monitor their health and safety.
 Each participant will be compensated for their participation.

 This clinical trial expects to include proportional representation of diverse populations most vulnerable to COVID-19, including minorities, people above age 65, and those living with co-morbidities such as chronic and kidney lung disease, cardiac disease, severe obesity, diabetes or liver disease, as well as those with HIV.
 UNC aims to recruit 350 participants across its trial locations, which include the UNC Medical Center in Chapel Hill, and two additional sites in Chatham County.